 The Updates page is divided into three sections

-- If your version of WordPress requires updating, this will be displayed at the top of the page.
+- Update WordPress Core: If your version of WordPress requires updating, this will be displayed at the top of the page.
 Updating your WordPress version is as simple as clicking the Update Now button.
 WordPress will download the necessary files, perform a validation of those files and then automatically update your site.

 Note: If there are Plugins or Themes that you are NOT using please be sure to remove these as they may cause issues at some point.